pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

   - Your database just sort of maintains it for you in the background.
 - Then there is application time, which is when the thing changed out in the world.
   - You the application developer have to maintain this history yourself.
+    - Maybe you expose this to your users too.
   - This is a lot trickier.
   - System time doesn't really require temporal containts, but this does.
   - You need temporal updates and deletes.
   - You really want some database help here.
   - Not many tools support this.
-There are a couple Postgres extensions nowadays.
+Postgres has the two I mentioned.

 - If you combine both in one table, that's call bi-temporal.